mateuszzagorski/make20ReactAppsVariation/README.md

 # make20ReactAppsVariation

 These 20 Apps were created as part of the course on https://makereactapps.com/ by Chris on Code.
-Some of the apps are enhanced with a tweaks and addons i've created myself as is the overall the idea to gather them all in one big project was also mine.
+Some of the apps are enhanced with a tweaks and addons i've created myself as is the overall the idea to gather them all in one big project.

 # Getting Started with Create React App